canonical/open-documentation-academy/wsl/tutorial/develop-with-ubuntu-wsl.md

 ls /mnt/c/Users/<yourusername>/Downloads/
 ```

-To copy the image to your project directory:
+To copy the image to your project directory, use the `cp` command:

 ```{code-block} text